 Nervous about rock climbing in the outdoors?
 Don’t have the gear but want to give it a go?
-Climbing Guide Aaron Lowndes, from the Melbourne Climbing School, is hosting our Wilderness Climbing Escape on the 14-15th October.
+Aaron Lowndes, from the Melbourne Climbing School, gives us an insight into a day in the life of a Climbing Guide

 Let’s just say his typical day is slightly different to most.